 The collections team routinely interacts with the credit department, sales, and the A/R team.

 Along with internal collaboration, correspondence with the customers lies at the epicenter of the collections process.
-The key question here is:
+The key question here is- How do they collaborate with internal and external stakeholders?

 Data serves as a fuel to the collections engine.
-This includes opening A/R data, credit scores, payment commitments and so on.
-The key question here is
+This includes opening A/R data, credit scores, payment commitments, and so on.
+The key question here is- How is information recorded and how is it retrieved when needed?

 Because of the diversity in the type and content of data, a single format is insufficient to store the data.
 Moreover, for a stable and seamless collections process, it is important to have a single source of data without having to deal with disparate points of reference to carry out their routine tasks.